5/2/2024

 Jim Duffy

 Understood.
 And then on the auto OEM production schedules, can you just help us with what you saw in the first quarter and then your visibility on auto OEM production for the balance of the year?
-I'm curious, is the guide, assume just a ramp in existing platforms or is there any consideration for new platforms on the auto OEM front in the balance of the year?
+I'm curious as a guide. uh assume you know just a ramp in existing platforms or is there any consideration for uh new platforms on the auto oem front in the balance of the year

 speaker

 Yeah, Jim, our guide is fundamentally what's already in play.
-As you know, there's long duration cycles to get the guidance to production.
+As you know, there's long duration cycles to get designs to production.
 So we can see that years in advance.
 And so we have a pretty good view of what this year will look like from product launches and from the vehicles we have in play today.
-Frankly, our automotive business has stayed very consistent.
-As you know, we're on limited production vehicles with the Raptor series and TRD Pro.
-Those vehicles tend to have weathered the storm very well.
-And we've seen that materializing in their forecast and their actual pull of the material.
+Frankly, you know, our automotive businesses have stayed very consistent.
+As you know, we're on kind of limited production vehicles with the Raptor series and TRD Pro.
+Those vehicles tend to have run of the storm very well.
+And we've seen that materialize in their forecasts and their actual pool of material.
 So that feels pretty good for us right now.

 speaker